usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 As in HTML, "unordered" does not indicate that the order of contained list items is not respected, only that they are not displayed with any notation indicating their order: that is, bullets, not numbers.

 Note that when sequences or lists appear, it may be as common in OSCAL to list (and control) them as sequences of properties or paragraphs, perhaps grouped in parts or subcontrols.
 This is very much a display element, convenient when what we have is really prose, not highly organized or "semantic".

+OSCAL has (as of yet) no "simple" or unadorned list element; it is suggested that an `@class` added to ul should be rendered as such in any application that wants it.

 ### &lt;li> List item